Pepi Ng

 This workshop was inspired by the “Anti-Extradition mooncakes” that emerged from the 2019 Hong Kong Anti-Extradition Protests.
 Bakers and bakeries would create mooncakes with messages of solidarity and encouragement stamped on them.
 I thought that this was a poignant example of how food could be used as a simple and accessible way to show resistance in one’s daily life.

-Consumers were able to physically, and metaphorically, consume, digest and internalise the protest messages on the mooncakes.
+Consumers were able to physically, and metaphorically, consume and internalise the protest messages on the mooncakes.
 I also love how discreet the mooncakes are in expressing resistance- once they are eaten, there will no longer be any evidence of them.
-This is particularly important in repressive regimes, where dissent is discouraged, clamped down or criminalized.
+This is particularly important in repressive regimes, where dissent is discouraged or criminalized.

-I wanted to bring a similar experience to my peers, by allowing them to try making their very own “protest mooncakes” as well.
+I wanted to bring a similar experience to my peers, by allowing them to make their own “Protest Mooncakes” as well.

 Mooncakes emblazoned with “No withdrawal, no dispersal” and “We are together and support each other.”
 Courtesy of Wah Yee Tang.
 Image source: Atlas Obscura.